jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 To gain access to the curriculum you can use the Curriculum Module Tool to enroll yourself by using the month of the cohort and the week.
 You will need your App Academy credentials in order to log in.

-You can watch this [short video walkthrough][curriculum-enroll-video] for enrolling in curriculum weeks and having those weeks render on App Academy Open
+You can watch this [short video walkthrough][curriculum-enroll-video] for enrolling in curriculum weeks and having those weeks render on App Academy Open.

 For a more robust walkthrough you can refer to these instructions for the [Curriculum Management Tool][cmt-instructions].

-Another proper option for learning the written material is through using the [Modular Curriculum][modular-curriculum] Github.
+Another proper option for learning the written material is through using the [Modular Curriculum][modular-curriculum] Github.However, that can be a bit more complicated.
+Reach out to an instructor or to your curriculum head to learn how to navigate to your module's information in that Github Repo.

 If there are recorded sessions of your Module's Lectures, this may also help you to get a feel for how your module's lecture is currently administered.